COMPARE TWO SEQUENCES:

 Dotlet - (Reference: T.Junier & M. Pagni.
 2000.
 Bioinformatics 16:178-179)

-GeneOrder 3.0 (D. Seto, Bioinformatics & Computational Biology, George Mason Univ., U.S.A.) is ideal for comparing small GenBank genomes (up to 2 Mb).
+GeneOrder (D. Seto, Bioinformatics & Computational Biology, George Mason Univ., U.S.A.) is ideal for comparing small GenBank genomes (up to 2 Mb).
 Each gene from the Query sequence is compared to all of the genes from the Reference sequence using BLASTP.
 There are two display formats: graphical and tabular.
 Currently the graph is an applet and must be saved as a "SCREEN SHOT".
-If your data is not present in GenBank use this site.

-CoreGenes 3 (D. Seto & P. Mahadevan, Bioinformatics & Computational Biology, George Mason Univ., U.S.A) - tallies the total number of genes in common between the two genomes being compared; displays the percent value of genes in common with a specific genome; determines the unique genes contained in a pair of proteomes.
+CoreGenes (D. Seto & P. Mahadevan, Bioinformatics & Computational Biology, George Mason University, U.S.A) - tallies the total number of genes in common between the two genomes being compared; displays the percent value of genes in common with a specific genome; determines the unique genes contained in a pair of proteomes.
 CoreGenes 3.5 is the batch CoreGenes server.
-I have tried this out on a group of P22likevirus species with great success.
+I have extensively used this set of resources in the classification of bacterial viruses.

 If you have a a gbk file for a phage which has not yet been deposited in GenBank you can use these instructions to convert your data into CoreGenes format for use here.